Sequential Choices, Option Values, and the Returns to Education: Empirical Results

 Next, in Figure \ref{Distribution of ex-ante returns}, panels (c)-(d), we consider the distributions of returns to 11th and 8th year of vocational schooling, respectively.
 In these plots, we include all three ability groups as sufficiently many from each group are present at these transitions in our model.
 We find interesting ability-related patterns in panel (d), where the majority of low-ability individuals have positive returns to 8th year of vocational schooling, while the majority of high-ability individuals have negative returns.
 These results reflect the strong patterns of ability-related sorting at the 8th year schooling tracks.
-By contrast, the distributions of returns are much more similar in panel (c), reflecting that conditional on having reached the 10th year of vocational schooling, the transition rates to 11th year of vocational school do not differ substantially across ability groups.
-This finding may reflect that there are latent types among high- and medium-ability individuals with a high propensity to attend vocational schooling, and these types stay in vocational schooling through-out middle and high school, conditional on having enrolled. \\
+By contrast, the distributions of returns are much more similar across low- and medium-ability groups in panel (c), reflecting that conditional on having reached the 10th year of vocational schooling, the transition rates to 11th year of vocational school do not differ substantially across these groups.
+This finding may reflect that there are latent types in all ability groups with a high propensity to attend vocational schooling, and these types stay in vocational schooling through-out middle and high school, conditional on having enrolled.